-- a substantial piece of written work relevant to the thesis, complete with bibliography and illustrations as relevant (10-12,000 words is an appropriate length); - a precise thesis title and an outline of the proposed research, explaining how the subject will be treated, and what questions it is intended to address; - the proposed chapter structure, showing how it is intended to organize the topic for a thesis.
+- o a precise thesis title - o an outline of the proposed research, explaining how the subject will be treated, and what questions it is intended to address; - the proposed chapter structure, showing how it is intended to organize the topic for a thesis. - PDF 2: a substantial piece of written work relevant to the thesis, complete with bibliography and illustrations as relevant (10-12,000 words is an appropriate length).
+Do not submit bibliographies, figures, plans, etc. as separate PDFs!

 The complete application for transfer of status (GSO.2 form and written work) should be submitted by email to Barbara Morris by Monday of week 2 of the fourth term.
-Due to disruptions caused by Coronavirus, students may want or need to delay their Transfer of Status.
-Contact Barbara Morris once you have your supervisor's approval.